kbieser/wrangling-genomics/_episodes/10-fly-alignment.md

 {: .bash}

 ~~~
+#!/bin/bash
-#!/bin/bash  (this is standard for any script so that we know it is run in bash)
+#the bin/bash line is standard for any script so that we know it is run in bash
 # below is our general example
 # bwa mem reference_genome read1.trim.fastq read2.trim.fastq > aligned_PE.sam